pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

  ![Download OpenShift Installer](images/OCP05.png)

- - I made a separate directory named ocp412 in my home directory to run the installation for the OCP cluster.
+ - I made a separate directory named ocp412 in my home directory to run the installation for the OpenShift cluster.
 Move thet openshift-install-linux.tar.gz and pull-secret files there.
-In your "install" directory untar the openshift-install-linux.tar.gz
+In your install directory untar the openshift-install-linux.tar.gz

 ```
 $ tar xvf openshift-install-linux.tar.gz
 ```

-- For the installation, we need the vCenter’s trusted root CA certificates to allow the OCP installation program to access your vCenter via it's API.
+- For the installation, we need the vCenter’s trusted root CA certificates to allow the OpenShift installation program to access your vCenter via it's API.
 You can download the vCenter certificates via the vCenter URL.
-My vCenter URL is https://vsca01.example.com/certs/download.zip
+For example, my vCenter URL to download the vCenter certificates is https://vsca01.example.com/certs/download.zip

-- Unzip the download.zip file that contains the vCenter certs.
+- Unzip the download.zip file that contains the vCenter ceritificates.
 With a Linux client you can use the "tree certs" command to see the files and file structure.

 ```
 $ tree certs